nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 *Third draft, revised 2026-09-11: the rhetorical arguments distilled to their essence and the opener reordered, because a claim nobody understands is a claim nobody can falsify.
 The claims themselves are unchanged across all three.*

-*Fourth draft, revised 2026-09-16: one prediction below has since been tested and held, and the post says so at the grade it has today; the AI paragraph is sharpened into a conjecture, dated; the account of how the finding was reached is told in specifics and in the order it happened; and one more pass was made at the prose, cutting every simile and flourish a reader could mistake for a machine's.*
+*Fourth draft, revised 2026-09-16: one prediction below has since been tested and held, and the post says so at the grade it has today.
+The AI paragraph is sharpened into a conjecture, dated, and the reason is the news: in the last few days the heads of the largest AI labs have jointly called for coordinated limits on the pace of frontier work, with evaluators embedded in the labs and governments asked to back it, in the name of safety.[^pace] We think that gets the problem backwards.
+Nobody has yet stated the alignment problem in a form a record could answer, and slowing a field is not a substitute for understanding it, so this draft makes the strongest conjecture it honestly can and asks to be argued with.
+Also: the account of how the finding was reached is told in specifics and in the order it happened; and one more pass was made at the prose, cutting every simile and flourish a reader could mistake for a machine's.*

 ## Far More General Than Packaging